Insidiae/perpetual-testing-initiative/Round 0/log.md

 **Thoughts:** Another course completion in the bag!
 I really like how The Modern Python 3 bootcamp takes advantage of the Udemy coding challenge platform to give lots of hands-on exercises that test the topics we've learned in the course.
 The last massive section of coding challenges contained a bunch of short and sweet exercises, and it was quite fun going back to the good ol' DSA topics and apply them in Python!

 **Link to work:** N/A, all progress was done thru the Udemy coding exercises!

+### Day 89: Friday, December 3rd, 2021

+**Today's Progress**: Finished the User Flows and Sitemaps section of the ZTM Web & Mobile Designer course, and binged the bonus sections.

+**Thoughts:** We're so close to hitting the 100 day mark!
+The ZTM Web & Mobile Designer course is most likely the last course I'll be completing for this round, and I'll just save the other ones for the new round next year.
+It's definitely a lot more chill compared to the previous courses I've completed this round, but it's nice to learn some design fundamentals before diving deep into more advanced stuff next year 😉

+**Link to work:** N/A